 |Rated:||From 12 years|

-Since she landed a bestseller with a very personal novel about her mother, the Parisian author Delphine (Emmanuelle Seigner) suffers not only from constant hostility from her family environment, but also from an extreme writer's block.
-She avoids the public as much as she can, but reading tours and signing sessions are increasingly taking their toll.
+Since landing a bestseller with a very personal novel about her mother, Parisian author Delphine (Emmanuelle Seigner) has suffered not only constant hostility from her family circle, but also extreme writer's block.
+She avoids the public eye as best she can, but book tours and book signings are increasingly taking their toll.
 But then Delphine meets the charismatic ghostwriter Elle (Eva Green).
-Contrary to her usual instincts, she quickly gains confidence in the mysterious woman, who naturally takes on numerous tasks for Delphine so that she can concentrate fully on writing again.
-Elle even pretends to be a dolphin to fill in for her at a reading.
-More and more Delphine gives control over her life to Elle - but she doesn't know anything about this woman.
-Who is Elle anyway - and what does she want from Delphine?
+Against her usual instincts, she quickly comes to trust the mysterious woman, who takes on numerous tasks for Delphine as a matter of course so that she can concentrate fully on writing again.
+Elle even pretends to be Delphine to stand in for her at a reading.
+More and more Delphine gives up control of her life to Elle - although she doesn't really know anything about this woman.
+Who is Elle, anyway - and what does she want from Delphine?

-However, anyone who succeeds in getting involved in the confusion that is almost reduced to a two-person piece will be rewarded with a brilliantly played psycho-thriller.
-Polanski's wife Emmanuelle Seigner gives the writer a credible impression every second on the verge of a nervous breakdown.
-In view of the hostilities from her own family, it is absolutely understandable why she lets herself be caught so quickly by a stranger before she finally falls into the abyss.
-Eva Green radiates an irresistible charm, which you also fall for as a viewer until her facial expression changes from one second to the next and she suddenly has something frightening, almost beautiful demonic about her.
-Green embodies these two sides of Elle with bravura.
+But those who manage to get involved in the confusion play, which has been reduced almost to a two-person play, will be rewarded with a superbly acted psychological thriller.
+Polanski's wife Emmanuelle Seigner plays the writer on the verge of a nervous breakdown believably in every second.
+Given the hostility from her own family, it's completely understandable why she's so quick to let a stranger catch her before she finally falls into the abyss.
+Eva Green exudes an irresistible charm, which you fall for even as a viewer until her facial expression changes from one second to the next and she suddenly has something frightening, almost beautifully demonic about her.
+Green embodies these two sides of Elle brilliantly.